UVA-DSI/Open-Data-Lab/education/GitHub/readme.md

 4. Upload to GitHub (on the website)
 5. Create a pull request (on the website)

-# Exercise 2 - Pull Request on Solstice Party
+# Exercise 2 - Suggest a change to a Repository
 <img src='images/fork-example.png' width='1000'>

 1. Fork the repo (button in upper right hand corner)